American Icon & Whiskey Ridge

 American Icon offers a glimpse at the artistry of the motorcycle over the years, through vintage and custom bikes drawn from Muskegon area collections.
 The display includes motorcycles from Harley-Davidson alongside early, ultra-rare examples from American manufacturers Henderson and Excelsior.
 American Icon also features portraits and images that highlight the artistry of customized motorcycles and the men and women who ride them by Michigan photographers Bill Chardon and Jennifer Green.

-Whiskey Ridge features twelve photographs that Dorothy “Dot” Thompson took with her Kodak Brownie box camera in the summer of 1951 at the Whiskey Ridge Raceway, also known as the Newaygo County Speedway and the Maple Island Raceway, a 3/8 mile dirt oval track located in Grant, Michigan.
+Whiskey Ridge features twelve photographs that Dorothy “Dot” Thompson took with her Kodak Brownie box camera in the summer of 1951 at the Whiskey Ridge Raceway, also known as the Newaygo County Speedway and, later, the Maple Island Raceway, a 3/8 mile dirt oval track located near Grant, Michigan.
 The photos capture a sense of the speed and dangerous thrills of early stock car races.
 Images include the dramatic events of the day and the faces of the drivers and spectators, providing a contemporary look at local racing history.

 American Icon is underwritten by Harbor Steel & Supply Corporation.
 Program support is provided by the Michigan Council for Arts and Cultural Affairs, an affiliate of the National Endowment for the Arts.